Skip to Main Content

 Mason OER Metafinder (MOM)

-developed by SUNY OER Services, this robust search tool gives the user access to various open resources, such as textbooks, courses, interactive simulations, and modules.
+Developed by SUNY OER Services, this robust search tool aims to make the discovery of open content easier.
+OASIS gives the user access to various open resources, such as textbooks, courses, interactive simulations, and modules.

 Open Professionals Education Network

-learners and educators can use Xpert to search a growing database of open learning resources suitable for students at all levels of study in a wide range of different subjects.
+From the University of Nottingham (UK), Xpert is a growing database of open learning resources suitable for students at all levels of study in a wide range of different subjects.